Eigenvarieties for non-cuspidal modular forms over certain PEL Shimura varieties: Eigenvarieties for non-cuspidal systems of automorphic forms

 \subsection{On a conjecture of Urban}

-In \cite{Hansen}, Hansen constructs a non necessarily equidimensional eigenvariety $\mathbb{E}_{\mc H}$ starting from the method of Ash--Stevens.
+In \cite{Hansen}, Hansen constructs a non necessarily equidimensional eigenvariety $\mathbb{E}_{\mc H}$ using ideas of Ash--Stevens.
 A similar results, using Urban's construction, has been obtained by \cite{Xiang}.
-Due to their construction, it is very hard to know the exact dimension of the different irreducible components.
+Their two constructions are different from the machinery of Buzzard (that we have used in this paper) and it is not clear which is the dimension of an irreducible component of these eigenvarieties.
 In \cite[Conjecture 5.7.3]{urban_eigen}, Urban made the following precise conjecture for the dimension of irreducible components. \begin{conj} Let $x$ be a point belonging to exactly one irreducible component of $\mathbb{E}_{\mc H}$ and let $\theta$ be the corresponding system of eigenvalues.
 Define $d$ to be the number of consecutive cohomology degrees in which the system $\theta$ appears.
 Then the image of the irreducible components to which $x$ belongs in the weight space is of codimension $d-1$. \end{conj} Urban has shown this conjecture for the cuspidal irreducible components.
-Using work of Harder \cite{Harder}, we want now to calculate this number for $\mathrm{GSp}_4$.
-Under mild hypothesis on the relation between irreducible components of $\mathbb{E}_{\mc H}$ and $\mc E^s_{2,s}$ we shall be able to prove Urban conjecture.
+In general the number $d$ is not very easy to compute.
+Using work of Harder \cite{Harder}, we calculate this number for $\mathrm{GSp}_4$.
+Under mild hypothesis on the relation between irreducible components of $\mathbb{E}_{\mc H}$ and $\mc E_{2}$ we shall be able to prove Urban conjecture.

 Let $S$ be the Siegel variety for ${\GSp_4(\Z)}$, denote by $S^{\mr{BS}}$ its Borel--Serre compactification, $\iota : S \rightarrow S^{\mr{BS}}$ the open immersion and by $\partial S$ the boundary of this map.
 Let $(k_1,k_2)$ be the highest weight of a non zero algebraic representation of $\mr{Sp}_4$ and $\mc M_{k_1,k_2}$ the corresponding local system on $S$.
 Recall that we have the long exact sequence of cohomology: